As the U.S.-Iran ceasefire deadline looms, here are the main sticking points

 The first round of talks, held just over a week ago in Islamabad, ended without an agreement.
 Vance later accused Iran of refusing to accept Washington's terms on Iran's plans for nuclear enrichment.

-With the current ceasefire set to expire on Wednesday evening Eastern time, here are the main sticking points:
+With President Trump saying the Iran ceasefire will expire Wednesday evening Eastern time, here are the main sticking points in the negotiations:

 What is the U.S. asking Iran to do?